stjobong/Need-for-Sheet-Chordsheet-Searcher-for-Guitar/README.md

 # Need-for-Sheet-Chordsheet-Searcher-for-Guitar
-This project uses linked data technology to provide a search-service for chordsheets for guitar-players.
+This Ontology was built for a project with the goal to make a web application, which allows users to search through a database of typical guitar songs with skill matching criterias.